ningxinzhu/pihole/README.md

   - Remember to enable IPv6!
 - When the installation is complete, copy down the IPv4 and IPv6 addresses that you will direct your router to use as a DNS server.
 Also copy down the address of the Pi-hole web interface and the currently set password.
 - Log into your router's admin dashboard (default directions to which are often found on the bottom of a router) and modify the DNS settings so that it uses your Pi-hole as a DNS server.
-  - I did not set an alternate DNS server but you can use 8.8.8.8 which is Google's.
+  - I did not set an alternate DNS server but you can use 8.8.8.8 and 8.8.4.4 which are Google's.
   - Some routers need a restart after changing the DNS settings.
 - Run `pihole enable` and then `pihole status` to make sure DNS blocking is working.
 You can also see that it is working from the web interface.
 - You need the password which was setup during installation to do anything besides view the basic DNS blocking statistics in the web interface, but you can change that password by running `pihole -a -p TYPE_YOUR_NEW_PASSWORD_HERE_INSTEAD_OF_THIS_PLACEHOLDER_TEXT` in Terminal.
 Running just `pihole -a -p` removes the password entirely and anyone on the network can modify Pi-hole if they know the address of the web interface.